The 2017 War … of Art

-Art buyers in the global community play in a luxurious world and with the economic clout to make art purchases in the multimillion dollar and up range.
+Art buyers in the global community play in a luxurious world and with economic clout to make art purchases in the multimillion-dollar-and-up range.
 Your artist heart can rage against globalization all you want, but globalisation has spawned an innovative, albeit highly disruptive investment model that will change the landscape dramatically and give artists more opportunities.
 Hedge fund investment in the arts is here for as long as it generates profit.
 It won’t go away without legislation, and that could be a very long time coming if at all considering the overall lack of interest by politicians regarding art and culture.
 The only time bureaucrats have an interest is when they see a photo op.

 It’s called the art business because it’s also about generating revenue so you can continue to make more art without having to juggle three part time jobs.

 . . . . .